Bringing you together

 South East Government Warning, Advisory and Reporting Point (SEGWARP) is one of a number of groups around the country designed to bring together information security officers from local government.
 The aim is to provide a one-stop shop for early warning, information sharing and best-practice advice around the latest cyber-security threats.

 South East Employers runs SEGWARP in conjunction with a specialist WARP manager.
 We also have the co-operation of the LGA, other WARPs around the country, local resilience forums and specialist organisations such as the local Regional Organised Crime Unit (ROCU).
 Membership is open to all public sector organisations in our region.
-The WARP is operated on a not-for-profit basis and current charges are:
+Current charges are:

 - £580 per annum for district and borough councils